MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/wellbeing.md

 ### Handle urgency

-**Can employees manage unexpected demands and shift some to planned work?**
+**Can employees manage unexpected demands and proactively shift some to planned work?**

 To uncover how unexpected demands are managed in your company, and to unlock opportunities to shift some of these demands to planned work, view: